rochester-rcl/specify7-docker/README.md

 ## TODO

 * Right now, Specify7 container has an Apache webserver.
 Also, Web Portal container uses Nginx.
-Ideally, there should be a separate container for Nginx and Specify 7 with Web Portal should connect to it.
+Ideally, there should be a separate container for Nginx, and Specify 7 with Web Portal should connect to it.

 * We can uninstall most packages from Specify7 and Web Portal after the build process is over.